-Note.
-The beauty of this recipe is that you can make the sauce at home, chill everything, and then heat the sauce and grill the brats at the game.
+The beauty of this recipe is that you can make the sauce at home, chill everything, and then finish it at the game.
 Wear your "Kiss the Chef" apron.
 Every time I make this dish I splatter myself with glop.
 Better still, buy one of my apron designs.

 6 nice buns (try for something better than pasty hot dog buns)

-2 (12 ounce) bottles of regular American lager beer, like Old Milwaukee, nothing fancy
+2 (12 ounce) bottles of regular cheap American lager beer, like Old Milwaukee, nothing fancy

-1 (12 ounce) bottle high quality German beer
+1 (12 ounce) bottle high quality German lager

 2 medium onions, sliced in half rings